 We find the answer in many Scriptures such as John 14:26 “the Holy Ghost, whom the Father will send in my name, he shall teach you all things,” Does this mean we could literally know all things?
 Could the human mind even contain all the infinite knowledge of God?
 The point to be made here is there is nothing that the Spirit of God could not teach or reveal to us or His Son.
 The Father knows all things and so Christ could know whatever was required through the power of the Holy Spirit whether it be the thoughts of others or any knowledge that is required to complete a task according to the will of God.

 And it does not stop with the omniscience of the Spirit of God but also His power.
 In Matthew 12:22-32 we find Jesus casting out a demon.
 The Pharisees claimed He did it by the power of the devil.
 But Jesus being fully man said He did it by the Spirit of God.
 He then informs them that they can speak against the Son of man and be forgiven, but blasphemy against the Holy Spirit will not be forgiven.
 Why?
 Because verse 28 says he did this by the power of the Holy Spirit.
 Remember that Jesus was the Word made flesh and was fully man.
-The Pharisees were not insulting the Son of man but the Spirit of God by whose power the demon was cast out.
+The Pharisees were not insulting the Son of man but the Spirit of God by whose power the demon was cast out and hence were blaspheming the Holy Spirit by attributing the work of the Holy Spirit to Satan.
 In any case, Jesus would not be casting out demons by the power of the Holy Spirit unless He had given up His omnipotence for a time now would He?
 Jesus said “I can of mine own self do nothing.”
 John 5:30.

 The Bible reveals a handful of times that the miracles Christ performed while here on Earth were done by His Father in heaven.
 John 11:40-41 indicates it was through His Father that Lazarus was raised.
 Every great miracle that Jesus did was done in a similar manner by His disciples or Old Testament prophets including walking on water and raising the dead.
 (Matthew 14:29; John 14:12; Acts 20:9-10; 1 Kings 17:22).
 This is not a sign they had all power but a sign that God was with them as He was with His Son.
 The following verse is also interesting in that it says, “But that you may know that the Son of man has power on earth to forgive sins, (then saith he to the sick of the palsy,) Arise, take up your bed, and go unto thine house.”
 Matthew 9:6.
 It is significant that Jesus specified that He did have power on Earth to forgive sins indicating that He had lost something coming here as a man.
 And referring to Himself after He healed this paralytic man, the crowd, “marvelled, and glorified God, which had given such power unto men.”
 Matthew 9:8.
 Peter also explains, “God anointed Jesus of Nazareth with the Holy Ghost and with power: who went about doing good, and healing all that were oppressed of the devil; for God was with him.”
 Acts 10:38.
 Jesus also explains, “The Father that dwelleth in me, he doeth the works.”
 John 14:10.